typedb/typedb-docs/README.md

 ### Master Branch

 The master branch contains the content for the live documentation of the current release.
-Unless the changes to be made in docs, are with regards to the documentaton of a new feature that is yet to be released, they are all meant to be made on the _master_ branch.
+Unless the changes to be made in docs, are with regards to the documentation of a new feature that is yet to be released, they are all meant to be made on the _master_ branch.

 If at the time of submitting changes to _master_, the _development_ is also present, then changes made on the master branch need to be made on the development branch as well.
-To avoid bring unwanted changes to the developmet branch, commits need to be cherry picked for the PR with _development_ as its base.
+To avoid bring unwanted changes to the development branch, commits need to be cherry-picked for the PR with _development_ as its base.
 The steps to accomplish this are as follows.

 1. `git checkout development`
 2. `git pull <name of the graknlabs/docs remote> development`